 - Procurement Methodology: Zara’s Procurement team doesn’t work on the number of finished clothes but on the quantity of raw materials needed to manufacture the clothes.
 This helps reduce waste, as you can re-use fabric but not resell a piece of clothing that didn’t meet the expectations.
 A great example of how sustainability can be improved in parallel to cost reduction.

-- Deep Collaboration: Suppliers are all close to Zara factories and collaborate tightly, so Zara can order on an everyday-need basis.
+- Deep Collaboration: Supplier relationships are key and suppliers are all close to Zara factories and collaborate tightly, so Zara can order on an everyday-need basis.

 - Production Feedback: Everyday, store managers give customer feedback to the market specialists, who then pass the information along to production & design teams.
 This rapid feedback loop enables a quick and agile response to the market.

 - Local Manufacturing: Zara presents a drastically different approach than its competitors.
-Instead of outsourcing its production in Asia or Eastern Europe, it decided to manufacture its products in Galicia.
+Instead of outsourcing all of its production to Asia or Eastern Europe, it decided to manufacture its products in Galicia for items with a more instable deman.
 While lower cost production could be achieved in other regions, the faster time to market, reduced transportation costs and low exposure to changing tariffs and politics outweigh that one factor.
 This reduces overall supply risk, with a more narrow set of risks than posed by more extended, global supply chains.
 This also helps reduce the overall carbon footprint through significant reduction in transportation.

 - Spare Capacity.
 Zara voluntarily keeps up to 85% of its plants idle, in order to optimize the response to demand changes all around the world.
 Another interesting approach, quite different to competitors that try to maximize utilization.